ga4gh/data-security/AAI/AAIConnectProfile.md

 3. MUST NOT contain "openid" as a space-delimited substring of the `scope` JWT claim, if the `scope` claim is provided.

-4. The following headers and JWT claims in the body are REQUIRED (here shown in its decoded form):
+4. The following headers and JWT claims in the payload are REQUIRED (here shown in its decoded JSON form):

    ```
    {